 Creating a brand identity is an important and fun process that will shape the customer perception of your business.
 Many variables go into creating the brand identity – anything from the logo to the core message.
 To encourage customer loyalty, you need to create a brand that customers can get behind emotionally.
 For example, brand authenticity is an important factor for up to 86% of consumers.

 Achieving high customer loyalty makes growing your sales and business an easier process.
-Customer retention will rise, and you’ll even have brand ambassadors that share your products with their social circles.
-Think about it – if you had a great experience with a brand, you’d want to tell your friends so they can enjoy the same quality too.
+Customer retention will rise, and you will even have brand ambassadors that share your products with their social circles.
+Think about it – if you had a great experience with a brand, you would want to tell your friends so they can enjoy the same quality too.

 Not sure how to create a brand identity that resonates with your marketplace?
 There are proven strategies that countless companies use to attract and engage audiences.
-You’ll see that it’s a simple and methodical process any company can implement.
+You will see that it is a simple and methodical process any company can implement.

 Your Core Brand Message – Essential for Brand Identity

 The brand message should differentiate your company from the rest of the marketplace.
 It can be as simple as an idea for why the company started.
-Perhaps you wanted to reduce waste by creating carbon-neutral solutions, or maybe your company offers services that don’t harm the environment.
+Perhaps you wanted to reduce waste by creating carbon-neutral solutions, or maybe your company offers services that do not harm the environment.

 Having a strong cause gives customers a reason to support your brand.
 They might even decide to buy your products at a higher price if they know it contributes to a good cause they support.
-It means you can steal sales from competitors that don’t share your company values.
+It means you can steal sales from competitors that do not share your company values.

 To give you an idea of how to execute a strong core brand message, here are three examples: